-Coaches with Central Filtration System (in Water Center)
+Coaches with Full-Coach Water Filtration System (in Water Center)

 - 1. Open a faucet to relieve any water line pressure, then remove the filter canister from the filter base. - 2.
 Remove the filter cartridge from the canister.
 Seal it in a clean plastic bag and set aside for reinstallation after disinfection procedure. - 3.
-Pour 1 1/2 cups of household bleach (sodium hypochlorite solution) into the empty filter canister and screw the canister back onto the filter base. - This solution will result in a residual chlorine concentration of approximately 50 ppm in the water system.
-(If a 100 ppm concentration is required as discussed in step 6, use 3 cups of household bleach.) - 4.
+Pour 1 1/2 cups of household chlorine bleach (sodium hypochlorite solution) into the empty filter canister and screw the canister back onto the filter base. - This solution will result in a residual chlorine concentration of approximately 50 ppm in the water system.
+(If a 100 ppm concentration is desired as discussed in step 6, use 3 cups of household bleach.) - 4.
 Connect a hose from a city water source to the City Water inlet and fill the fresh water tank completely.
-The bleach will be drawn into the tank when the city water is turned on and the tank fill valve is turned to Tank Fill position. - 5.
-Open each faucet in the coach and run the water until a distinct odor of chlorine can be detected in the water discharged.
+The bleach will be drawn into the tank when the city water is turned on and the tank fill valve is turned to Tank Fill position.

+- Open each faucet in the coach and run the water until a distinct odor of chlorine can be detected in the water discharged.
 Do not forget the hot water faucets. - 6.
 Let the system stand at least 4 hours when disinfecting with 50 ppm residual chlorine.
-(If a shorter time period is desired, then a

-- 100 ppm chlorine concentration should be allowed to stand in the system for at least 1 hour.) - 7.
+If a shorter time period is desired, then a 100 ppm chlorine concentration (double the amount of bleach) should be allowed to stand in the system for at least 1 hour. - 7.
 Drain the fresh water tank. - 8.
 Reinstall the filter cartridge into the filter canister, then refill the tank with fresh water. - 9.
 Open each faucet again and run fresh water to flush chlorinated water from the lines.
 Run the water until there is no odor of chlorine detected in the water discharged.
 Do not forget the hot water faucets.

-(It may take some time to flush the water heater with clean water.) - 10.
-Water system disinfection procedure is done.
+(You may need to leave a hot water faucet open for some time to flush the water heater with clean water.
+You may also want to turn the water heater off until this is done to avoid wasting energy trying to heat 'unused' water.) - 10.
+Done Water system is now disinfected.